Do you read me?

 The sweetest days.

-of Earth rolling out her red carpet,
+In autumn, the earth rolls out her red carpet,

-not in welcome anticipation of her death in winter,
+not in welcome of her wintry death,

-and the bitter frost comes again to chase
+before the bitter frost returns to chase

-summer’s extravagance back under the soil.
+her extravagance beneath the soil.

 after summer’s loose gaiety.